ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 Columns:

 - customer_id INT (the unique identifier for the customer)
-- transaction_date DATE (the date of the transaction, for example 2020-04-10)
+- transaction_date DATE (the date of the transaction, for example, 2020-04-10)
 - transaction_id INT (a unique id for each individual transaction)
 - product_area_id INT (a number from 1 to 5 that represents the product area that was shopped in.
 There can be multiple product areas within a transaction)
-- num_items INT (the number items within that product area, for that transaction)
+- num_items INT (the number of items within that product area, for that transaction)
 - sales_cost NUMERIC(10,2) (the monetary value for the items purchased within that product area, for that transaction)